DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-participation.md

 doodle: /assets/images/doodle.png
 ---

+This assignment is due 24 hours before your domain meeting.

 Each week before discussion section, your group should meet to discuss your progress.
 Each group should turn the following progress report in to Canvas: